stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 *methods* you plan to use (your experimental design, your modeling approach, your data analysis, and so on).

-Email your proposal to the instructor as a PDF file by midnight on 5/1/15.
+Upload your proposal to Canvas as a PDF file by midnight on 10/17/2016.

 ## Project update

 Two weeks before your project presentation you should turn in a preliminary version of your paper.
 This should be a complete outline for all sections.
 It should have a full draft of your *introduction* and *background and related work* sections.
 In addition, it should have preliminary results from your modeling and/or experiments.
-Alltogether, these will probably take about 3 pages.
+All together, these will probably take about 3 pages.

-Email your preliminary report to the instructor as a PDF file by midnight on 5/15/15.
+Upload your proposal to Canvas as a PDF file by midnight on 11/14/2016.

 ## Project presentation

-Each person or team will have **5** minutes to present their project.
-We will go in reverse-alphabetical order (last name).
+Each person or team will have **5-10** minutes to present their project (*exact timing TBA*).
+We will go in alphabetical order (last name).
 The presentations should describe your question, methods, and results at a high level.

-Presentations should be in Google Drive Presentation format.
+Presentations should be in Google Drive Presentation format. *Upload instructions TBA.*

-Students should upload their presentation (in google presentations format) [here](https://drive.google.com/folderview?id=0BxDiKG5ZeJxeflE5V09OV1RZWVE2WngybERoODBMV2duNWIzcnZhWFdFMVFCSmRHWHZ4SDQ&usp=sharing)

 For students who don’t like working in Google Presentations, you can do your presentation in powerpoint and convert it.
-Google drive can upload (and convert) slides from the following formats:

-.ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp
+Google drive can upload (and convert) slides from the following formats: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp .
 Students should check their conversion once they’ve uploaded it for errors.
 Presumably, one could also do the slides in Keynote, convert to PPT, and then convert to Google Slides, but we suspect the errors would compound.

 ## Project writeup

-Your final project should be described in the format of a conference paper, following the guidelines of paper submissions to the Cognitive Science Society conference: [see the section "Submission formats" on this page](http://cognitivesciencesociety.org/conference2015/submissions.html).
+Your final project should be described in the format of a conference paper, following the guidelines of paper submissions to the Cognitive Science Society conference: [see the section "Submission formats" on this page](http://www.cognitivesciencesociety.org/cogsci-archival-conference-information/).
 In particular, your paper should be no more than six pages long.
 Your paper should cover the background behind your project, the questions you are asking, your methods and results, and your interpretation of these results.

-Email your paper to the instructor as a PDF file by midnight on 6/5/15.
+Email your paper to the instructor as a PDF file by midnight on *date TBA*.